trondweiseth/Bash-scripts/Autofill SSH password/README.md

-# Script for autofill password with SSH login.
+# Script for non-interactive SSH login.

 This script can be used to log in without having to deal with password prompt for ssh.